-This is the overarching framework governing and setting out how risks are monitored and managed, including climate risk.
+Scheme risk management This is the overarching framework governing and setting out how risks are monitored and managed, including climate risk.
 The sections below provide more information across each of these areas.
-In addition, day-today management of the Scheme's investments are delegated to Brightwell, including the monitoring and managing of the associated risks.
-The Enterprise Risk Management Framework (ERMF) is designed to ensure that these risks are managed effectively, proportionately and in-line with the Trustee Board's expectations.

-We are committed to identifying, monitoring and managing risks by determining the likelihood of a risk materialising and the impact of a risk on the Scheme, having appropriate mitigating controls in place and, when required, taking the actions to avoid, transfer or accept the risks.
+In addition, day-to-day management of the Scheme's investments are delegated to Brightwell, including the monitoring and managing of the associated risks.
+The Risk Management Framework is designed to ensure that these risks are managed effectively, proportionately and in-line with the Trustee Board's expectations.
+The Scheme is committed to identifying, monitoring and managing risks by determining the likelihood of a risk materialising and the impact of a risk having appropriate mitigating controls in place and, when required, taking the actions to avoid, transfer or accept the risks.
+Scheme Risk Management Our overarching framework governs and sets out how risks are monitored and managed.
+Three Lines of defence | Risk taxonomy | Risk assessment

-2. Scheme funding & investment strategy

-Climate risk forms a key risk factor that we consider and integrate from a funding and investment perspective.
+Scheme funding and investment strategy Climate risk forms a key risk factor that we consider and integrate from a funding and investment perspective.
 Climate scenario analysis on our assets, liabilities and sponsor covenant is a key part of this, together with ongoing carbon footprinting of our portfolio.
+Scheme funding and investment strategy Climate risk is considered and integrated into our funding and investment risk activities.
+Climate scenario analysis of our assets, liabilities and sponsor covenant, ongoing portfolio carbon footprinting and remaining in line with the Scheme's Asset Management Parameters (AMP), are the tools we use to manage it.
+Asset Management Parameters (AMP) | Scenario analysis | Carbon footprinting